Atibayounus/Assignment-and-deadline-management-system/README.md

 This is a **console-based C++ application** for managing assignments and deadlines.
 The program allows users to:

-- Add assignments with a title and deadline
+- Adding assignments with a title and deadline
 - View all assignments with their status (Pending/Completed)
 - Mark assignments as completed
 - Save and load assignment data from a file (`assignments.txt`)